Subaru Forester hybrid running costs

 The Forester gets a five-year/100,000-mile warranty covering the entire car, while the hybrid system's battery is covered for eight years/100,000 miles.

 The Forester has a variable service schedule that’ll differ depending on how you use the car; it’ll warn you when it needs to be taken to the dealer, but expect to have an alert roughly every 12 months and 12,000 miles.

-The Forester comes in at £530 for the first year’s tax and £135 thereafter.
-Be careful not to go over £40,000 with the list pice (as there are few options to add to the Premium spec, that’s easy to avoid) as that pushes the Subaru into the ‘premium tax’ band, which means annual VED tax jumps to £455 for years two to six of ownership.
+The Forester comes in £140 a year for road tax, £10 less than the annual fee for a non-hybrid car.
+But be careful not to go over £40,000 with the list pice (as there are few options to add to the Premium spec, that’s easy to avoid) as that pushes the Subaru into the ‘premium tax’ band, which means annual VED tax jumps to £465 for years two to six of ownership.